-- ☐ Clear section marked for essays and improvements. - ☐ Class notes are up to date - ☐ Homework is up to date - ☐ Learning tracker (knowledge checklist) is up to date. - ☐ Assessment Tracker (in this booklet) is up to date - □ Evidence of a minimum of 4 hours of independent study per week, including an up-to-date reading record (in this booklet) - ☐ Glossary is up to date, either in this booklet or as a separate marked section in folder
+- ☐ Course booklet - ☐ Folder is well organised with unit dividers - ☐ Clear section marked for essays and improvements. - ☐ Class notes are up to date - ☐ Homework is up to date - ☐ Learning tracker (knowledge checklist) is up to date. - ☐ Assessment Tracker (in this booklet) is up to date - □ Evidence of a minimum of 4 hours of independent study per week, including an up-to-date reading record (in this booklet) - ☐ Glossary is up to date, either in this booklet or as a separate marked section in folder